goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

   - Run the Playbook a second time to get used to the change in the output.

-## Step 3.5 - Extend your Playbook: Create an index.html
+## Extend your Playbook: Create an index.html

 Check that the tasks were executed correctly and Apache is accepting connections: Make an HTTP request using Ansible’s `uri` module in an ad hoc command from the control node.
 Make sure to replace the **&lt;IP&gt;** with the IP for the node from the inventory.